 Filing a tax return is no fun at all, but getting the money from your tax return?
 Now that’s the good stuff.

 The question is, what do you do with that chunk of change?
-Are you part of the majority who plans to save their tax return or the minority of people who expect to spend it on a “splurge” purchase?
+Are you part of the majority who plan to save their tax return or the minority of people who expect to spend it on a “splurge” purchase?

 Or are you planning to do neither – or even both! – because you aren’t sure how to budget your tax return?